zebpalmer/WeatherAlerts/README.rst

 This code is provided under GPLv3 (see LICENSE.txt).
 If you do make improvements, please contribute back to this project.
 I certainly welcome new features, improvments and of course bug fixes.
 You can submit a git pull request or email me: zeb@zebpalmer.com

-You can this project lives at `github.com/zebpalmer/WeatherAlerts <http://github.com/zebpalmer/WeatherAlerts>`_  For current documentation, visit the `Wiki <http://github.com/zebpalmer/WeatherAlerts/wiki/Home>`_
+This project lives at `github.com/zebpalmer/WeatherAlerts <http://github.com/zebpalmer/WeatherAlerts>`_  For current documentation, visit the `Wiki <http://github.com/zebpalmer/WeatherAlerts/wiki/Home>`_

 **About The Author**